GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

     https://region-projectname.cloudfunctions.net/callback_service

-1. Navigate to the Cloud Functions web console at: [https://console.cloud.google.com/functions](https://console.cloud.google.com/functions) and verify that the two Cloud Functions have been deployed:
+1. Navigate to the Cloud Functions web console at [https://console.cloud.google.com/functions](https://console.cloud.google.com/functions) and verify that the two Cloud Functions have been deployed:

 **Figure 3.** Verifying Cloud Functions